-The ICB would expect that where a person has access to their own mobility vehicle that this is used to access day provisions, community activities etc. Where a budget includes paid support from a commissioned care provider and/or employed personal assistant(s), the ICB would expect the mobility vehicle to be used to drive the person to day provision or an activity.
+Where a PHB includes paid support from a commissioned care provider and/or employed personal assistant(s), the ICB would expect the mobility vehicle to be used to drive the person to day provision or an activity.
 Fuel costs incurred by transporting a person to and from a day provision or any other activity should be paid for using their benefits.
-However, the ICB understand that depending on the location of provision that their benefits may not be adequate to cover the transport costs.
-In these circumstances and with the evidence of it representing value for money, the ICB will consider paying for taxi's, the mileage and/or petrol costs.

-The budget cannot be used to contribute towards the purchase of a mobility vehicle unless there are exceptional circumstances that can be evidenced, where this would achieve a person's outcomes and evidence value for money.
+A PHB cannot be used to contribute towards the purchase of a mobility vehicle unless there are exceptional circumstances that can be evidenced.